bransonpetty/project-blackbox/design-doc.md

   - Repeat steps 1-4 above.

 ---
 - Actor: System
+- Goal: Multiply a word from a register by the word in the accumulator.
+- System:
+  - Verifies address validity
+  - Performs multiplication arithmetic.
+  - Validates result of multiplication (no overflow)
+  - Stores valid result in accumulator

+- Actor: System
   Goal: Multiply a word from a register by the word in the accumulator.